hyewlim/ssf-mini-proj-one/README.md

  1. Pick a username to login
  2. Add Game
-    1. Input the exact title found on Steam
+    1. Input the title as found on Steam (Autocomplete feature added!)
     2. Rate the game you just played from 1-10
     3. Input the status of the game
        1. Playing